anshika616/Data-analysis-Dashboard/README.md

-# Mobile-Sales-Data-Analysis(Interactive dashboard using powerbi)
+# Mobile-Sales-Data-Analysis(Interactive dashboard using PowerBi)
 ## Project Objective
 This analyzes mobile phone sales data to provide insights into overall business performance.
 It highlights key metrics such as total sales, total quantity sold, total transactions, and average selling price, along with interactive filters for month, brand, mobile model, and payment method.

 ## Dataset used
-- <a href="https://github.com/anshika616/Data-analysis-Dashboard/blob/main/mobile%20sales%20data.xlsx">Mobile sales data</a>
+- <a href="https://github.com/anshika616/Data-analysis-Dashboard/blob/main/mobile%20sales%20data.xlsx">Transactional Data</a>
-- <a href="https://github.com/anshika616/Data-analysis-Dashboard/blob/main/mobile%20sales%20data%202.xlsx">Mobile sales data</a>
+- <a href="https://github.com/anshika616/Data-analysis-Dashboard/blob/main/mobile%20sales%20data%202.xlsx">Time Series Data data</a>
-- <a href="https://github.com/anshika616/Data-analysis-Dashboard/blob/main/mobile%20sales%20data%203.csv">Mobile sales data</a>
+- <a href="https://github.com/anshika616/Data-analysis-Dashboard/blob/main/mobile%20sales%20data%203.csv"> Sales data</a>

 # Questions (KPIs)
 -What is the total revenue, quantity sold, number of transactions, and average selling price of mobile phones?